tobyweston/luhn-exercise/README.md

 ## Approach
 This repository contains a skeletal solution including an interface, exception and empty test class which you may use if you wish.
 If you prefer not to use Java, that's fine: any programming / scripting language is acceptable.
 If you are not familiar with any programming / scripting language then please use pseudo-code.

-## How to submit
-To submit your solution, please:
-1. create a fork this repository
-1. make changes as you see fit then commit and push those changes to your fork
-1. grant read access for your fork to the `***REMOVED*** Code Reviewers` group
-1. email the URL of your fork along with any preamble you desire, and an indication of the time you spent on it, to `***REMOVED***`

-Note: you should spend no more than a couple of hours on this effort.

 ## Importing into your IDE
 We are assuming that you will not have Gradle installed so this repository uses gradle wrapper scripts.
 If you wish to